Despair turns to anger as Brazilians reckon with latest dam disaster

 German auditor TUV SUD said on Saturday it inspected the dam in September and found all to be in order.

-Reporting by Gram Slattery; Editing by Brad Haynes and Peter Cooney
+Reporting by Gram Slattery; Additional reporting by Tatiana Bautzer; Editing by Brad Haynes, Peter Cooney and Keith Weir